 The thermal performance Star Rating measures the efficiency of your building design and describes the likely heating or cooling loss from normal use over one year.
 It is like a Star rating for your fridge or dishwasher identifying energy efficiency.

 To gain 10 Stars out of 10, your home would need to be completely passive requiring no mechanical heating and cooling equipment.
 In a state like Victoria with cold winters and hot summers, this is very difficult to achieve.

-However, passive home concepts can be used to improve your thermal performance Star Rating.
-Improvement from 6 to 7 out of 10 is not too hard to achieve.
+Use passive home concepts to create high thermal performance design.
+Try improving your Star Rating from 6 to at least 7 out of 10.

 For a thermal assessment to be undertaken, you need to provide the following building plans: